T-schema

 The T-schema ("truth schema", not to be confused with "Convention T") is used to check if an inductive definition of truth is valid, which lies at the heart of any realisation of Alfred Tarski's semantic theory of truth.
 Some authors refer to it as the "Equivalence Schema", a synonym introduced by Michael Dummett.

 The T-schema is often expressed in natural language, but it can be formalized in many-sorted predicate logic or modal logic; such a formalisation is called a "T-theory."
 T-theories form the basis of much fundamental work in philosophical logic, where they are applied in several important controversies in analytic philosophy.

-As expressed in semi-natural language (where 'S' is the name of the sentence abbreviated to S):

-'S' is true if and only if S.
+As expressed in semi-natural language (where 'S' is the name of the sentence abbreviated to S): 'S' is true if and only if S.

 Example: 'snow is white' is true if and only if snow is white.

 The inductive definition

 By using the schema one can give an inductive definition for the truth of compound sentences.
 Atomic sentences are assigned truth values disquotationally.
 For example, the sentence "'Snow is white' is true" becomes materially equivalent with the sentence "snow is white", i.e. 'snow is white' is true if and only if snow is white.
+Said again, a sentence of the form "A" is true if and only if A is true.
 The truth of more complex sentences is defined in terms of the components of the sentence: